The Clearinghouse for Military Family Readiness

 College of Ag eLearning courses are designed and developed solely in Canvas.
 To support collaboration, students may participate in asynchronous discussions or synchronous sessions via Zoom.
 Integrated labs, case studies, and project-based assessments provide rich and effective learning opportunities.
 Our course portfolio includes Associate, Undergraduate, and Graduate degree programs, as well as Graduate certificate options.
 We offer these online courses to both residential and online students through the Digital Learning Cooperative and the World Campus.
 Please visit http://agsci.psu.edu/elearning/programs for more information about online degree and certificate programs.

 College of Arts and Architecture

-The Institute utilizes a standardized instructional design and development model designed to meet the needs of their faculty.
+The Office utilizes a standardized instructional design and development model designed to meet the needs of their faculty.
 The driving purpose of their process is to ensure that every online course offered by the College of Arts and Architecture is of the highest possible quality.
-This includes courses created by the e-Learning Institute, as well as those developed by faculty in partnership with the Institute.
+This includes courses created by the Office of Digital Learning, as well as those developed by faculty in partnership with the Office.